JorgeEliasGarcia/xView-Recognition-Object-Detection/README.md

 ### Data Preparation
 Steps included in the notebook:
 - Organizing images and labels in the format expected by YOLO training.
-- Defining a dataset configuration file (classes, paths, splits).
 - Splitting data into training/validation sets.
-- Applying standard image preprocessing/augmentation used in YOLO pipelines.
+- Applying oversampling on minoritary classes.

 ---